bconnect-official/sdk-ios/README.md

 }
 ```

-This code may be called from a tap on the BConnectButton, for example.
+This code may be called from a tap on the `BConnectButton`, for example.

+b.connect SDK will use [AppAuth](https://github.com/openid/AppAuth-iOS) for communicating with OAuth 2.0 and OpenID Connect providers.

 ### Handling callback from web session